 Simple lunches might include sandwiches, homemade lunchables, or leftovers.

 Look at your master list of meals from step 1 and start adding it to your meal planning calendar taking into consideration what is happening that day.
-For that double header game day you might keep it simple with grilled cheese, or make a double batch of chilli the night before.
+For that double header game day you might keep it simple with grilled cheese, or make a double batch of chili the night before.
+I keep all our to do’s in my free Cozi app.
+This keeps it super simple to figure out what our schedule for the week is.
+Plus, you can search their recipes to help with your meal planning.

 Related: 25 Easy Meals for Busy Nights